muxinc/next-video/README.md

 - [ ] Connectors for additional video services
 - [ ] Easily allow end-users to upload video content
 - [ ] Easily allow end-users to live stream from your app

+## Trying it out locally

+If you want to develop on this thing locally, you can clone and link this sucker.
+Just know...it's not a great time right now.

+1. Clone this repo
+1. `cd` into the repo
+1. `npm install && npm run build`
+1. `cd ../` (or back to wherever you want to create a test app)
+1. `npx create-next-app`
+1. `cd your-next-app`
+1. `npx link ../next-video` (or wherever you cloned this repo)